 Please manage your electronic devices appropriately and with consideration for others-see a&b above.
 Please dress in appropriate academic attire out of consideration for others in our class.
-I do reserve the right to ask you to leave the classroom if I believe your attire to be offensive and/or an obstacle to a positive learning and teaching environment.
+I do reserve the right to ask you to leave the classroom, virtual or not, if I believe your attire to be offensive and/or an obstacle to a positive learning and teaching environment.

 All pagers and cell phones must be turned off during class.
 If your electronic device goes off during class, you will be required to submit a 500-word essay explaining why it was necessary to disrupt the class.
 Excessive, untimely, and therefore, unexcused exits from class will be treated as absences.
-It is important that the flow of discussion and work be uninterrupted by unnecessary distractions.
+It is important that the flow of discussion and work be uninterrupted by unnecessary distractions when we have live or synchronous sessions.